hardyoyo/RodmanPottingerCookbook/recipes/SpicyLentils.md

 make an awesome wrap.
 I recommend goddess dressing with a splash of Sriracha as a sauce for the wrap.

+This is also one of the main ingredients in [Koshari](./Koshari.md).

 If you can only find a 7 oz. can of Chipotle peppers, don't fret, just chop the entire can, then keep the extra in a small jar in the fridge, because I can guarantee you'll make this recipe again.